 Does your workpiece, after complex milling operations, also need to be set up on a lathe for several working steps?
-Do you have to plan for machine capacity, make tools, set up and fix the workpiece, and measure the finished part?
-The TNC 640 helps you to save time: on a milling-turning machine with TNC 640, you machine the complete cast workpiece on one machine-milling, turning, milling, in whatever sequence.
+Do you have to plan for machine capacity, make tools, set up and secure the workpiece, and measure the finished part?
+The TNC 640 helps you to save time: on a milling-turning machine with TNC 640, you machine the complete workpiece in just one run-milling, turning, milling, in whatever sequence.
 After performing all operations on this one machine, you measure the finished workpiece with a HEIDENHAIN touch probe.

-The TNC 640 offers you powerful functions that enable you to switch the NC program as desired between turning and milling under program control.
-This enables you to decide with complete freedom how and when you want to combine the two machining methods.
+The TNC 640 offers you powerful functions that enable the NC program to easily switch between turning and milling as desired under program control.
+This gives you the complete freedom to decide how and when you want to combine the two machining methods.
 And of course, the operations switch back and forth regardless of the machine and its axis configuration.
-During switchover, the TNC 640 assumes all necessary internal changes, such as switching to diameter display, setting the datum in the center of the rotary table, and even machine-dependent functions such as clamping the tool spindle.\
+During switchover, the TNC 640 assumes all necessary internal changes, such as switching to diameter display, setting the datum in the center of the rotary table, and even machine-dependent functions such as clamping the tool spindle.